Chapter 99 — Future Directions

 These four areas are coupled.
 Interfaces create portability, and verification enables auditability.
 Governance sets the rules for how shared artifacts evolve.

-The diagram below is useful because it makes the dependency shape explicit.
+The dependency chain below makes the coupling explicit.
 Focus on the arrows.
 They show what must be versioned and validated before you can compare runs across teams or models.

 Takeaway: you can improve one pillar in isolation, but cross-model portability depends on the whole chain.
-Interoperability defines what can be exchanged, and verification defines what can be trusted when it is exchanged.
+Interoperability defines what can be exchanged.
+Verification defines what can be trusted when it is exchanged.

 - Interoperability: shared trace formats, tool schemas, evaluation definitions (traces·schemas·evals).